KENNOH/Wiki-System/README.md

 	celery -A wiki_system worker --pool=solo -l info

-And on another terminal run the celery beat

-	celery -A wiki_system beat -l info

-*** Although not recommended for multiple horizontal instances, to run celery worker and beat in one command: ***
+On Linux to run celery for a single core server

-	celery -A wiki_system worker --concurrency=3 beat -l info
+	celery -A wiki_system worker --concurrency=3  -l info

 *** Where 3 is the number of workers determined by the cpu cores available in the server using the formula: ***
 	workers = (2 * cores) + 1